Pandemic’s shift to remote wellness helps Numan raise $40M Series B led by White Star – TechCrunch

-Numan, the European subscription service covering erectile dysfunction (ED) and men’s wellness/health needs more generally, has raised $40 million in a Series B funding round led by White Star Capital, with participation from existing investors Novator, Vostok New Global, Anthemis Exponential, Colle Capital, and new investor Hanwha Group.
+Numan, the European subscription service covering erectile dysfunction (ED) and men’s wellness/health needs more generally, has raised $40 million in a Series B funding round led by White Star Capital, with participation from existing investors Novator, Vostok New Global, Anthemis Exponential, Colle Capital and new investor Hanwha Group.
 The new round will be used to fuel expansion.

-Numan’s current roster of services cover ED, premature ejaculation, hair loss, gut and lung health, and nutritional deficiencies.
+Numan’s services cover ED, premature ejaculation, hair loss, gut and lung health, and nutritional deficiencies.
 But they can also do blood tests for general health needs which don’t require in-person appointments.

 Post-pandemic, the digitization of health and wellness continues apace.
 Had we not had a pandemic, vitamins, and the like, delivered through the letterbox, would almost certainly have continued to grow steadily as a business.
 But with the pandemic, businesses that can speak to our health needs remotely have exploded.

-Who would have considered taking a blood test remotely a ‘normal thing’ two years ago?
+Who would have considered taking a blood test remotely a “normal thing” two years ago?
 Now it’s practically required.
 Into this space, wellness companies have uncovered an extremely lucrative nexus of trends: an aging male population with a desire to remain sexually active, increasing awareness of their own health, the convenience of subscription, and the imperative of the pandemic to keep things remote has proven to be a powerful combination of forces.

 Numan is not alone in this space.
-Roman and Hims, for example, are two big players in the US.
-The open door Numan is pushing against is more this wider movement around male health, which men themselves are becoming more open to.
-As well as growing organically, Numan has also made two strategic acquisitions of companies in the UK and Sweden to expand its footprint.
+Roman and Hims, for example, are two big players in the U.S. The open door Numan is pushing against is more of this wider movement around male health, which men themselves are becoming more open to.
+As well as growing organically, Numan has also made two strategic acquisitions of companies in the U.K. and Sweden to expand its footprint.
 It’s likely this new round will lead to similar strategic plays.

 With sexual health a tricky subject for men, digital services are stepping in to mitigate any embarrassment around having to sit in front of the family GP.
 Numan is also regulated by the Care Quality Commission as a registered healthcare provider, giving it a further stamp of approval.